 Refine Your Keywords List

-One of the newest features in Google’s keyword planner is the ability to refine keywords after searching for them.
+One of the newest features in Google’s keyword planner is the ability to refine your keyword plan after searching for them.

 To use this new feature, enter some keywords into the “discover new keywords” section to begin.
 For this example, we’ll be using “dry skin” as it gives plenty of different keywords to show off what the refine keywords feature can do.

-Once you’ve entered the keyword and it’s generated the keyword ideas, if you look over to the right, you’ll notice the refine keywords feature.
+Once you’ve entered your keyword idea and it’s generated the keyword list, if you look over to the right, you’ll notice the refine keywords feature.
 This tab automatically sorts the keywords into different brands, products, body parts, skin type and many more depending on the keywords generated.

-Although the feature isn’t perfect, as it’s still in beta development, it can still greatly help with keyword research and filtering out those unwanted keywords.
+Although the feature isn’t perfect, as it’s still in beta development, it can still greatly help with keyword research and filtering, making it easier for you to find the right keyword.

 How To Export Keywords